The oldest public wildflower garden in the United States

-Leaves are thin, lanceolate, alternate with lance-like tips, uppers and mid-stem leaves mostly stalkless, lower basal leaves with stalks, sometimes with a few sharp teeth from the middle to the tips of larger leaves.
+Leaves are thin, lanceolate (broadest below the middle), alternate with lance-like tips, uppers and mid-stem leaves mostly stalkless, lower basal leaves with stalks, sometimes with a few sharp teeth from the middle to the tips of larger leaves.
 Lower leaves can be up to 5 inches long but usually drop off at flowering time.
 The upper surface is usually without hair but may have some roughness.
 The lower surface is much paler in color with hair on the mid-veins.

 The floral array is a pyramidal form of an open panicle, formed by long-branched side stems that contain well spaced flowers on the upper sides of the branches, hence the alternate common name of "side-flowering."

-The Flowers have very small flower heads (about 1/3 inch wide) and have two types of florets: Around the outside are 8 to 15 ray florets with white to purple tinged rays, surrounding a central disc of 8-16 tubular disc florets that initially have cream to pale yellow colored corollas, but turn to darker reddish colors at maturity (which is typical of asters in this genus).
+The flowers have very small heads (about 1/3 inch wide) and have two types of florets: Around the outside are 8 to 15 ray florets with white to purple tinged rays, surrounding a central disc of 8-16 tubular disc florets that initially have cream to pale yellow colored corollas, but turn to darker reddish colors at maturity (which is typical of asters in this genus).
 The tip lobes of the disc floret corolla strongly reflex when the floret opens.
 The five stamens have reddish purple anthers and tightly surround the central style, which has appendages at its tip.
 The style is exserted from the corolla when the floret opens.
 The outside of the flower head is wrapped with small oblong to linear phyllaries in 3 to 4+ series, unequal in size, with green diamond shape tips, appressed tight against the head, infrequently spreading.
 Sometimes these take a purplish tone.